cyclr/docs/pages/v2/03-templates/02-configure-templates/01-template-settings.md

 | **All Steps** | Splits collections of data on all steps. |
 | **None** | Doesn’t perform any collection splitting. |

-For more information, see the documentation page on [Collection Splitting](https://docs.cyclr.com/collection-splitting).
+For more information, see the documentation page on [Collection Splitting](collection-splitting).

 </section>
 <section class="card">

 ## Variables

 You can define variables in the **Variables** tab and then use them in your integration.
-Once you define a variable, it’s available for you to map fields with it in all the steps in the integration.
+Once you define a variable, you can map fields with the variable in all the steps in the integration.

 </section>
 <section class="card">

 ## Data Retention

-In the **Data Retention** tab, you can use the two toggles to set a specific period of time to retain data on a step.
+In the **Data Retention** tab, you can use the two toggles to set a specific time period to retain data on a step.
 You can set different time periods for data retention for **Successful Transactions** and **Errored Transactions**.

 If you set a specific time in the cycle settings, this value overrides any global settings you have for your Cyclr application.
 Cyclr displays the current default value under the toggles.

-For more information, see the Cyclr documentation on [Data retention](https://docs.cyclr.com/console-data-retention-settings).
+For more information, see the Cyclr documentation on [data retention](https://docs.cyclr.com/console-data-retention-settings).

 </section>
 <section class="card">